mideind/GreynirServer/docs/setup_linux.md

 # Greynir - Setup instructions for GNU/Linux (Debian/Ubuntu)

-The following instructions assume you are running a reasonably modern version of Debian or Ubuntu.
+The following instructions assume you are running a reasonably modern version of Debian or Ubuntu and have `sudo` access.

 ## Locale

-Set up Icelandic locale (`is_IS.utf8`):
+Set up Icelandic locale `is_IS.utf8`:

 ##### Debian